Cultural resource management: Management of cultural organizations

 The vocation of management in cultural and creative sectors is the subject of research and improvement initiatives, by organizations such as Arts and Business which take a partnership approach to involving professional business people in running and mentoring arts organizations.
 Some universities now offer vocational degrees.

 The management of cultural heritage is underpinned by academic research in archaeology, ethnography and history.
 The broader subject is also underpinned by research in sociology and culture studies.

-Anthropology

-Understanding the traditional cultures of all peoples is essential in mitigating the adverse impact of development and ensuring that intervention by more developed nations is not prejudicial to the interests of local people or results in the extinction of cultural resources.
+Debates and Controversies